a fee-based online consultation clinic for Obstetrics & Gynecology

 Treatment for Low Sperm Count (Oligospermia)

 • Clomiphene Citrate: Clomiphene citrate is a drug prescribed for both male and female infertility.
 In females it has been proved to stimulate the ovaries to produce ovum.
-But there is still some controversy about its use in males.
-But it has been shown to improve the sperm count as well as motility, It is usually prescribed in the dose of 25mg daily for a minimum of three months and the semen analysis is then repeated.
+There is still some controversy about its use in males.
+But it has been shown to improve the sperm count as well as the motility of the sperm.
+For males, it is usually prescribed in the dose of 25mg daily for a minimum of three months and the semen analysis is then repeated.

 • Hormones like FSH, GnRH: Normally FSH is released from the pituitary gland under the influence of GnRH released from the hypothalamus.
 The FSH in turn stimulates the testes to produce more sperm.
 In men with a low sperm count, FSH and GnRH injections can be prescribed to stimulate the testes.